grzesiek-galezowski/tdd-ebook/manuscript/committs.md

      }

 -
-     //todo should we protect reserve() method?
+     //todo should we protect Reserve() method?
  }
 \ No newline at end of file